 If you're only replacing the engine case, that means the cam shaft, pistons, cylinders, heads, valves etc. are all the same, so running them in is not necessary.
 But the crankshaft bearings will be new, and a little gentle running till they settle in is wise.

-Only one oil change should be necessary at 100-200 miles, just to flush out any particles which may be in there from the internal work that has been done.
-Then you can revert to the normal 3000-mile changes.
+An oil change at about 100 miles, just to flush out any metal particles which may be in there from the internal work that has been done, is useful.
+Then at 500 miles if you want too (to be a bit Irish...to be sure to be sure), then normal 3000 mile oil changes.

 And a quick check of the valve clearance when you first change the oil to make sure nothing has tightened up and they should be fine.